codekirei/type-iterator/readme.md

 // note: could also use an array of strings as param (for multiple types) typeIterator.exclude('undefined')

-// console.log key: val type pairs except undefined typeIterator.exclude('undefined', exampleCb)
+// log all key: val type pairs except undefined typeIterator.exclude('undefined', exampleCb)

 //----------------------------------------------------------